vigneshsrao/File-xploit/README.md

 <b>Usage</b>
 -----

-FileStructure(arch, null) - returns an object that can stimulate the FILE structure in C<br />
+FileStructure(arch, null) - returns an object that can stimulate the FILE structure in C
                               * arch - specify the architecture.
 It can be -
                                 * 64 - amd64
                                 * 32 - i386